 18. Plan for the unknown future… Develop Scenario Plans and Crisis Management Response

-In the Art of War, Sun Tzu introduced a concept he called shih.
+In The Art of War, Sun Tzu introduced a concept he called shih.
 Shih is the state of calm readiness at which an army stands, with a variety of options at hand.
-Sun Tzu’s army did not have a specific program or plan, but understood the competitive landscape and all of its options.
-As battle began, decision-makers high and low knew what to do as each contingency played out.
+Sun Tzu’s army did not have a specific program or plan but understood the competitive landscape and all of its options.
+As the battle began, decision-makers high and low knew what to do as each contingency played out.